pymor/pymor/docs/source/tutorial_ph.md

 ### Passivity preserving model reduction via spectral factorization

 The {class}`~pymor.reductors.spectral_factor.SpectralFactorReductor` method
 is a wrapper reductor for another generic reductor.
-The method extracts a so-called spectral factor from the FOM, which subsequentely is reduced by a reductor specified by the user.
+The method extracts a spectral factor from the FOM, which subsequentely is reduced by a reductor specified by the user.
 The spectral factor is a normal {{ LTIModel }}.
 Here, we opt for {class}`~pymor.reductors.h2.IRKAReductor` as the inner reductor.
 If the inner